Important Information - 19th July 2021

 At The Woodside Medical Centre, we aim to treat all our patients promptly, courteously and in complete confidence.
 We feel it is important you know who you are speaking to, so our practice staff will identify themselves on the telephone.

-This leaflet is for both existing patients and those considering registering with us.
+This website is for both existing patients and those considering registering with us.
 It tells you about our services, how to access them and some general information about how our practice operates.

 If you live in our practice area and would like to register with us, please complete one of our registration forms that are available from all our receptions.